White-label Refresh Healthcare Ongoing partnership

 Operational Integrity at handoff

 The Redmine record carries 41 QA-pass sub-tickets with a -qa suffix — one per work item, generated before each ticket returned to the agency — batched across six sequential invoices (#24–#29) so the hours-to-tickets reconciliation happened invoice by invoice rather than once at engagement end.
-Pre-ticket-close QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off on each ticket.
+Pre-ticket-close QA ran through Site Checker — see our QA approach for the categories and the zero-fail bar each ticket had to clear.
+After handoff the agency ran its own checks, and we cleared each item it raised before signing off on each ticket.

 How We Did It